Cognitive therapy (CT): definition, application, and effectivity

 8. Substance abuse

-Substance abuse is the use of illegal drugs or the abuse of prescription medications and other substances.
+Substance abuse is the use of illegal drugs or the abuse of prescription medications.
 Substance abuse doesn’t mean a person is addicted, but it indicates problematic use of a specific substance.
-It can lead to addiction as well as social, physical, emotional, and other problems in a person’s life.
+It leads to addiction as well as social, physical, and emotional problems in a person’s life.

 A person with mental health problems has a higher substance abuse risk.
-That happens because they may start using alcohol or drugs as an escape from their thoughts and emotions.
-At the same time, substance abuse can worsen existing mental health problems.
+That happens because they start using alcohol or drugs as an escape from their thoughts and emotions.
+At the same time, substance abuse worsens existing mental health problems.

 Cognitive therapy for substance abuse works by helping people dismiss false beliefs or irrational thoughts that trigger substance abuse.
 Plus, it teaches them more effective communication skills and provides self-help tools for a better mood.
 By focusing on correcting irrational thoughts that lead to substance abuse, a patient is one step closer to overcoming their problem.